Find Affordable College Courses

 84% Women

 University of North Carolina at Chapel Hill is the 5th most popular school in the nation for students seeking a master's degree in general public health.
 Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-The general public health program at University of North Carolina at Chapel Hill awarded 299 master's degrees during the 2020-2021 school year.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+During the most recent year for which we have data, 299 people received their master's degree in general public health from UNC Chapel Hill.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 84% were women.

 #6